jjheals/mitre-ttps-analysis/README.md

 ### Intrusion Sets (Actors)

 Per MITRE's naming conventions, an "Intrusion set" is a Threat Actor (TA).
-The structure for a TA is based on MITRE's original STIX structure with the following added attributes:
+The structure for a TA is based on MITRE's original STIX structure with some attributes removed and the following added attributes:

 - "motivations": a list of motivations for previous attacks by this threat actor.
 Possible values are:
     - "Financial"